esasiela/hc-dog-meal-tracker/README.md

 Adafruit 5v Trinket (very small Arduino clone) controls the system.
 There is a single push button, debounced using HC Bouncy Button library, and two LED indicators to show the state.

+## Homepage

+More details about the project, including some spiffy pictures are at [Hedge Court](https://www.hedgecourt.com/robots/dogMealTracker/).

 ## States

 There are four states: